How to Have What all Our Breaking Hearts Want Most this Father’s Day |

 I need you Dad to say that I am yours and you aren’t ashamed of me,

-I need you Dad to say that I am loved and nothing I can ever do or fail to ever do will change how you forever love me
+I need you Dad to say that I am loved and nothing I can ever do or fail to ever do will change how you forever love me I need you Dad to say that I am enough of a man

 And his father turned to him and said —-